holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexIterators.rst

 Virtual String Tree Iterator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-..
-TODO create and link to suffix tree definition

 The search procedure of :dox:`IndexEsa`, :dox:`IndexWotd IndexWotd`, :dox:`IndexDfi` and :dox:`FMIndex` are suffix array based.
 This can be utilized in form of a common iterator interface.
-This common interface is the Virtual String Tree Iterator (:dox:`VSTreeIterator VSTree Iterator`) in SeqAn, which lets you access the :dox:`IndexEsa`, :dox:`IndexWotd` and :dox:`IndexDfi IndexDfi` as if using a suffix tree (suffix tree definition) and the :dox:`FMIndex FMIndex` as if using a prefix trie.
+This common interface is the Virtual String Tree Iterator (:dox:`VSTreeIterator VSTree Iterator`) in SeqAn, which lets you access the :dox:`IndexEsa`, :dox:`IndexWotd` and :dox:`IndexDfi IndexDfi` as if using a suffix tree (:ref:`suffix-tree` definition) and the :dox:`FMIndex FMIndex` as if using a prefix trie.

 In the first part of this tutorial we will concentrate on the :dox:`TopDownIterator TopDown Iterator` which is one of the two index iterator specializations (besides the :dox:`BottomUpIterator BottomUp Iterator`).
 The second part will then deal with the DFS.